-March 12, Day 1: Arrival in Quito.
+March 10, Day 1: Arrival in Quito.
 Arriving participants will be met at the airport and transferred to our comfortable hotel.
-If you happen to be interested in sightseeing around the beautiful capital city of Quito or in doing some craft and souvenir shopping, please plan to arrive a day or two in advance.
+If you happen to be interested in sightseeing around the beautiful capital city of Quito (the world's first UNESCO World Heritage Site (9,000 ft. altitude) or in doing some craft and souvenir shopping, please plan to arrive a day or two in advance.
 This is also recommended in order to acclimate and to avoid complications in the event of flight delays and lost luggage.
 Upon request, VENT will be happy to assist with any additional lodging arrangements.